0-HLIN/epfl-optimization/readme.md

 **Notes**
-- *acc train is the accuracy of the last inner loop iteration, measured on the batch of data used for the inner loop, thus this value could be very noisy due to little data in the mini-batch.
+- *acc train is the accuracy of the last inner loop iteration, measured on the batch of data used for the inner loop, thus this value could be very noisy due to little data in the mini-batch. acc train is 1 means that model perfectly classifies that mini-batch of data.
 - acc test is the accuracy of the last inner loop iteration, measured on the whole test data (10_000 samples).
-- acc train is 1 means that model perfectly classifies that mini-batch of data.
--

-### `niter_outer` and `niter_inner` against overfitting
+### Inner and Outer Iteration Balance

 Setting:
 - Experiments with fixed `niter_outer` x `niter_inner` x `batch_size`.